 Last reviewed: December 22, 2010.

+Premenstrual dysphoric disorder (PMDD) is a condition in which a woman has severe depression symptoms, irritability, and tension before menstruation.
+The symptoms of PMDD are more severe than those seen with premenstrual syndrome (PMS).
 PMS refers to a wide range of physical or emotional symptoms that typically occur about 5 to 11 days before a woman starts her monthly menstrual cycle.
 The symptoms usually stop when or shortly after her period begins.

 Causes, incidence, and risk factors